Table of contents

 The packaging is the first thing that strikes a consumer’s eye; it’s a clear reflection of your brand.
 Lousy packaging will most definitely lead the consumer to believe that the product you’re selling is also as mediocre as the packaging is.
 A well-packed product is an indicator of a brand that values customer perception and experience.

 It is also a fact that unique packaging attracts customers more and gives them a reason to be more excited about what they’re buying.
 This also helps your products stand out.
-Customisation, as we mentioned earlier, is always a winner.
+Customization, as we mentioned earlier, is always a winner.

-So if you plan to customise your product packaging, there’s a number of ways you can go about it.
+So if you plan to customize your product packaging, there’s a number of ways you can go about it.
 Through the packaging, you can highlight different aspects such as features, or durability.
 You can also lean more towards aesthetics, or opt for environmentally friendly packaging that is sleek yet simple and resonates with your customers.
 All these will definitely help make your products stand out from your competitors.

 8. Social Media will continue to evolve